 The slap and tickle of Phil Dadson’s Bodytok Quintet

 In Melanesian pidgin, ‘toktok’ is a term for conversation.
-In Phil Dadson’s video installation Bodytok Quintet, five large monitors arranged around the room individually spring to life when an audience member triggers the relevant motion sensors, thereby initiating a dialogue with some of the entertaining and somewhat ludicrous sounds that can be made with the human body.
+In Phil Dadson’s video installation Bodytok Quintet (2006-ongoing), five large monitors arranged around the room individually spring to life when an audience member triggers the relevant motion sensors, thereby initiating a dialogue with some of the entertaining and somewhat ludicrous sounds that can be made with the human body.

 Each screen features a portrait set against a brightly coloured background, and when activated presents a technique for making noise: from clicking tongues, snapping joints or squelching armpits, to particular slaps, whistles, taps and thumps.
 There is a mischievous departure from decorum, and the potential for them to be seen as puerile, but the commonality of these activities and straightforward presentation leads to captivating results.
 Sound gags are akin to party tricks, most likely perfected in childhood or moments of boredom, occasionally performed in social situations for friends or family, and now documented here as an archive, disrupting the respectable serenity of the public gallery setting.